 The ultimate fried chicken.
 So quick.
 So easy.
-Delicious, crunchy outside.
+Delicious & crunchy on the outside.
 Tender, perfectly cooked chicken on the inside.

 Use a mixture of chicken thighs and drumsticks on the bone if you don’t want to use legs.
-Keeping the chicken, skin on and on the bone is the secret to extra juicy fried chicken, it adds flavour and cooks more evenly whilst keeping the batter crisp.
+Chicken with the skin on and on the bone is the secret to extra juicy fried chicken - it adds flavour and cooks more evenly whilst keeping the batter crisp.

 Cooking time (including preparation time): 1 hour